kgisl/pythonFDP/Unit II.md

 **FLOW OF EXECUTION**

-The order in which statements are executed in a program is called flow of execution.
+The order in which statements are **executed in a program is called flow of execution.
 Execution always begins at the first statement of the program.
-Statements are executed one at a time, in order from top to bottom.
+Statements are executed one at a time, in order from top to bottom.**

 A function is defined before its first use.
-Function definitions do not alter the flow of execution of the program as functions don’t run until they are called.
+Function definitions do not alter the flow of execution of the program as functions don't run until they are called.
 A function call is like a detour in the flow of execution.
 Instead of going to the next statement, the flow jumps to the body of the function, runs the statements there, and then comes back to pick up where it left off.
-To put it together, when you read a program, you don’t always want to read from top to bottom.
+To put it together, when you read a program, you don't always want to read from top to bottom.
 Sometimes it makes more sense if you follow the flow of execution.

 **PARAMETERS AND ARGUMENTS**